Incapamentum/incapamentum.github.io/content/post/isa_pt2.md

 series = "Computer Architecture"
 +++

 In the previous post, which served as an introduction to instruction set architectures (ISA), some basic terminology was defined which helped frame a discussion regarding different characterizations of architectures.
-What set each type of architecture apart was namely in the type of _internal storage_ it makes use.
+What set each type of architecture apart was namely in the type of _internal storage_ it uses.

 Now, let's take this up one level of abstraction.
 Internal storage is simply one form of memory.
-Recall that, in the context of computing in general, this is defined as being a device that stores information.
-One key question, however, is how is this information stored?
-More importantly, how does ISAs fit into this?
+Recall that, in the context of computing, this is defined as being a device that stores information.
+Thus, this brings us to the following question: how is this information stored?
+More importantly, how does this tie into the overall discussion on ISAs?

-Often, the key difference between each major characterization is

-some basic terminology was defined along with discussing key characteristics that set them apart, namely in the type of internal storage it uses.
-Thus, this brings along the main point of discussion: memory.
-Regardless of the choice of architecture, be it stack or register-register, one thing that the ISA _must_ define is how memory addresses are interpreted, and how they are specified.

 ## Defining Some Key Terminology

-Before continuing, let's cover some important terminology that will be useful in continuing a discussion on memory:
+Before continuing, let's cover some important terminology that will be useful moving forward:

 - **Bits, Bytes, and Beyond**
   - Where computer memory is concerned, it's often in terms of _bytes_.
 A byte is defined as being composed of eight _bits_, which is the most basic unit of information.
 Building from that, we can then define a _half word_ to be 16 bits, and finally a _word_ to be 32 bits.
 This convention has been the de-facto standard since the introduction of 32-bit machines, but prior to that, a word _has_ been defined to be 16 bits.
-Modern computers are now 64-bit, but instead of redefining what a word is, a _double word_ was defined that is 64 bits.
+Modern computers are now 64-bit, but instead of redefining what a word is, the term of _double word_ is used to denote that it is 64 bits in length.

 - **Alignment**
   - The way how data in memory is arranged at address boundaries matching the size of the data is referred to as _alignment_.
 As the byte is the smallest unit of memory access, memory addresses are defined to be _byte aligned_.
 That is to say, each memory address specifies a different byte.
 Memory alignment is important as it can impact performance.
 For example: a 32-bit processor will perform memory accesses on a _per word_ basis.
 If a piece of data is misaligned, then this will take multiple memory accesses.